aigerabae/repeats_benchmarking/README.md

-# SingularityTutorial

-This is a brief tutorial on key commands to use Singularity
+This highlight the work I did to do a benchmarking test on existing software to identify and mask repeats